Walking is one of the easiest ways to get the exercise you need to stay healthy.

 - Join a walking group or club.

 - Set a goal to take part in an organized fitness walk.

 - Plan family outings around walks together.
 Being physically active with kids sets an example they'll follow as they grow older.

 - Schedule walks on your daily calendar.

-- Buy a pedometer at a sporting goods store.
-A pedometer counts how many steps you take.
-The first time you wear it, count how many steps you normally take in a day.
-Wear your pedometer every day, and set a goal for increasing the number of steps each day.
+- Use a phone app or buy a pedometer.
+They count how many steps you take.
+The first time you use it, count how many steps you normally take in a day.
+Track your activity every day, and set a goal for increasing the number of steps each day.
 At first, try to add 300 to 500 steps to your day.
 Then work toward 2,000 more steps a day.
 A good long-term goal is to get 10,000 steps a day.

 - Instead of watching TV or going out to eat, go out for a walk.

 - At work, get up and move around once an hour.